Selecteer reisdata om de prijzen te zien

 You should arrive into Kotoka International Airport (airport code ACC) on the Sunday.
 The airport pickup is available 24 hours.

-On arrival, a member of our local team will be at the waiting area for you holding a PMGY Ghana sign.
+On arrival, a member of our local team will be at the waiting area for you holding a sign.
 They will drive you straight to our partner hotel where you can relax and settle in.
 The hotel is around 15 minutes away from the airport.

 Accomodatie

+We also have a refrigerator where you can store your food items, however, please remember this is dependent on electricity.
+Since power cuts can be a frequent occurrence in Ghana!
+Clothes can be hand-washed or there are local laundry services near the Volunteer House.
 A member of our local team will also live at the house.
-The house is gated and secure and our local coordinator lives on-site ensuring you have around the clock support and security.
+The house is gated and secure and our local coordinator lives on-site ensuring you have constant support and security.

 Eten & Drank